MicrosoftDocs/entra-docs/docs/identity-platform/scenario-protected-web-api-app-registration.md

 After you create the application, you can determine or change the accepted token version by following these steps:

-1. In the Azure portal, select your app and then select **Manifest**.
+1. In the Microsoft Entra admin center, select your app and then select **Manifest**.
 1. Find the property **accessTokenAcceptedVersion** in the manifest.
 1. The value specifies to Microsoft Entra which token version the web API accepts.
    - If the value is 2, the web API accepts v2.0 tokens.